thesephist/sistine/content/docs/cli.md

 description: A catalog of the Sistine command line commands and options
 ---

 Sistine is distributed as a single command-line utility called `sistine`, written in Ink.

-By default, running `sistine` runs `sistine build` in the current directory to build the static site to `public/`.

-`sistine build`

-`sistine help`
+You can find a bash script that invokes it in the repository as `/sistine`.
+The script errors and bails if Ink is not found on the system `$PATH`.

+**`sistine build`** builds the static site described and configured in the current folder into `./public`.
+If any necessary files or folders cannot be found, it will error.
+This is the default command that runs when `sistine` is invoked without any arguments.

+**`sistine help`** prints the help menu in the CLI and exits.